-Tickets on sale for this year's Cochecho Arts Festival
+Tickets selling fast for this year's Cochecho Arts Festival

-Tickets are now available for the 2020 Cochecho Arts Festival, which will take place Aug.14 to 16 in a different location and format to ensure audience members' safety.
+Tickets are still available for the 2020 Cochecho Arts Festival but are selling fast.
+This year's festival will take place Aug.14 to

+16 in a different location and format to ensure audience members' safety.
 Visit dovernh.org/caf to purchase tickets and see the full weekend schedule.